AliceO2Group/AliceO2/Framework/Core/COOKBOOK.md

 will be pushed every `<poll-interval>` seconds to the same backend and dumped in the `performanceMetrics.json` file on exit.

-One can also specify `--resources-monitoring-dump-interval <interval in seconds>`, do regularly dump the file at a give interval.
+One can also specify `--resources-monitoring-dump-interval <interval in seconds>` to regularly dump the file at a give interval.

 ### Disabling monitoring